Saphereye/budget-tracker/README.md

 budget-tracker
 ```

-- To add a new entry (add `-` infront om amount if you received money)
+- To add a new entry (add `-` infront of amount if you received money)
 ```bash
 budget-tracker -a
 ```